pmarguinaud/fxtran/ARTICLE.md

 ## Introduction

 FORTRAN (FORmula TRANslation) is a compiled language widely used in scientific computing.
-It has beeen designed in the middle of the twentieth century and underwent substancial evolutions over the last 50 years (1977, 1990, 2003, 2008).
+It has been designed in the middle of the twentieth century and underwent substantial evolutions over the last 50 years (1977, 1990, 2003, 2008).

 The specification of FORTRAN is described in the ISO/IEC 1539 document using the Backus-Naur form (BNF) syntax.
 For